 2. Analytics for small businesses

 If you have experience and knowledge about the metrics of running a business, you should consider providing analytical services to business owners.
-They need to understand their budgets, benefits of spending money in some locations and disadvantages to spending money on other parts of the business.
+They need to understand their budgets, benefits of spending money in some locations and the disadvantages of spending money on other parts of the business.
 Analytics provide these data points, but entrepreneurs often don’t understand how to get them or use them.
 You could help other small businesses raise their venture capital and grow their business.

 3. Researching services

 Entrepreneurs aren’t always willing or have the time to conduct their own research and feasibility studies for their business ideas.
 You could offer this service to them.
 Through research and feasibility studies, you will examine different aspects of the idea.
-Studies are needed on marketing, the technology uses, research and development and automation.
+Studies are needed on marketing, technology uses, research and development and automation.
 When you present the results of the studies to the client, you would provide them with valuable information they need to be able to succeed.

 4. Writing services